pankti1099/Recipe-Management-System/README.md

-# Recipe-Manager
+# Recipe-Management-System

 ## Project Description
-The **Recipe Manager** is a C console application that reads, writes, and processes recipes stored in a text file (`recipes.txt`).
+The **Recipe Management System** is a C console application that reads, writes, and processes recipes stored in a text file (`recipes.txt`).
 It allows users to manage and search recipes by various criteria, demonstrating file I/O, menu-driven programming, and function pointers.

 ---